mafm/ledger.fs/README.md

 I'm now using this software on a regular basis to do real work.
-I used [ledger.py](https://github.com/mafm/ledger.py/) for real work on a regular basis for a year or so.
+I used [ledger.py](https://github.com/mafm/ledger.py/) for real work on a regular basis for about two years.
 I believe that what _has_ been implemented is more or less correct.
 However, this program hasn't been extensively tested, so use it at your own risk.